albert-haliulov/microprofile-healthcheck/README.md

 Now we are ready for the next step - run containers.

-## Run & Play with docker containers
+## Run & Play with Docker containers

-Run docker containers from prepared images with `name` and `ping` services.
+Run docker containers from prepared images with `Name` and `Ping` services.
 In order to start containes we will use `docker-compose`.

 Docker Compose is a tool for defining and running multi-container Docker applications.
 It uses YAML files to configure the application's services and performs the creation and start-up process of all the containers with a single command.

-Look at `docker-compose.yaml`:
+Look at supplied `docker-compose.yaml`:

 ````
 version: '3'